romorin/romorin.github.com/_projects/quote-machine.md

 ---

 This challenge was to use an external api to fetch quotes and display them, and be able to to share them via twitter.
-Also my first usage of javascript in a freeCodeCamp project.
+Also, it was my first usage of javascript in a freeCodeCamp project.